Pneumaturgy/web/docs/projects/geomancy.md

 ![Puella](../../assets/figures/puella.png)

-This clitoric figure represents peace and passivity.
+This clitoric figure represents subjugation.
 All Geo locked after this figure have been revealed receive a +2 to strength and health.

 ### Amissio — *Loss*